MichaelDasseville/Autogluon-Workshop/README.md

 ### Open SageMaker Studio

-Amazon SageMaker Studio should already have been provisioned for you.

 - From the SageMaker Console, click **Amazon SageMaker Studio** in the left sidebar menu
 ![](/static/images/setup/SAgeMakerStudioClick.png "Open Studio")
 - Create your SageMaker Domain